Engineering campus at UW-Madison

 Study Abroad

-In today's global marketplace, there is an increasing need for broadly educated engineering graduates with cross-cultural skills, international understanding, and proficiency in more than one language.
-International Academic Programs (IAP) and the College of Engineering are committed to providing and expanding international opportunities that will assist engineering students in obtaining these important skills.
+In today's global marketplace, there is a need for broadly educated engineering graduates with cross-cultural skills and international understanding.
+UW Study Abroad office – called International Academic Programs – together with the College of Engineering is committed to providing international opportunities that will assist engineering students in obtaining these important skills.

-In partnership with units across campus, the IEDE Student Center develops and implements student-centered programs and services that foster an inclusive campus community; it offers a space and place for intercultural and cross-cultural engagement as well as opportunities for students to make meaningful connections with others.
+With partnerships across campus, the Engineering Student Center is committed to developing and implementing student-centered programs and services that are designed to foster a welcoming, supportive, and inclusive campus community.
+The Engineering Student Center offers a space and place for intercultural and cross-cultural engagement as well as opportunities for students to make meaningful connections with others.
 The center provides students a comfortable place to study with access to computers and printers, and a place to be their genuine and authentic selves.

-The IEDE Student Center also works closely with the UW-Madison chapters of the National Society of Black Engineers (NSBE), Queer and Trans Engineers (QTE), Society of Hispanic Professional Engineers (SHPE), and the Society of Women Engineers (SWE).
+The Engineering Student Center works closely with some identity-based engineering student organizations, including the UW-Madison chapters of the National Society of Black Engineers (NSBE), Queer and Trans Engineers (QTE), Society of Hispanic Professional Engineers (SHPE), and the Society of Women Engineers (SWE).

-The IEDE Student Center, with the help of undergraduate student leaders, offers engineering outreach visits on campus and at high schools.
-In the summer, we offer residential and virtual programs for high school students, including the Engineering Summer Program and Engineering Tomorrow’s Careers (Society of Women Engineers).
+The Engineering Student Center, with the help of undergraduate student leaders, also offers engineering outreach visits on campus and at high schools.
+In the summer, both residential and virtual programs for high school students are offered, including the Engineering Summer Program and Engineering Tomorrow’s Careers (Society of Women Engineers).

 Computer-Aided Engineering Center

-The Computer-Aided Engineering Center (CAE) provides computing resources, facilities, and services for students, faculty, and staff in the college.
+Computer-Aided Engineering (CAE) provides computing resources, facilities, and services for students, faculty, and staff in the college.
 The broad range of services and resources include:

 • Windows and Linux computer classrooms;